-You can perform the installations in-house or subcontract labor to a 3M-certified installer.
+You can perform the installations in-house or subcontract labor to a 3M Certified Installer.

-“We have the typical road hazard problems of winter-time salt and gravel on our Kansas City streets, as well as bug stains and acids in the summer months,” said Parts Specialist, Miles McBroome, Superior Lexus, Kansas City, MO.
+“We have the typical road hazard problems of winter-time salt and gravel on our Kansas City streets as well as bug stains and acids in the summer months,” said Parts Specialist, Miles McBroome, Superior Lexus, Kansas City, MO.

-“Our customers are pleased with the performance of the film, and they must be telling their friends, because owners of other makes of new and used cars are coming into our dealership and requesting that we apply the film to their vehicles,” he said.
+“Our customers are pleased with the performance of the film and they must be telling their friends because owners of other makes of new and used cars are coming into our dealership and requesting that we apply the film to their vehicles,” he said.

-Lexus of Glendale, a large dealership in Glendale, CA installs paint protection film on its entire seventy-five vehicle loaner fleet to protect cars from road damage and also to give loaner driving customers an opportunity to see the film in place and in action.
+Lexus of Glendale, a large dealership in Glendale, CA, installs paint protection film on its entire seventy-five vehicle loaner fleet to protect cars from road damage and also to give loaner driving customers an opportunity to see the film in place and in action.

-Hopkins Honda of Hopkins, MN estimates that twenty percent of its customers opt to have the paint protection film installed.
+Hopkins Honda of Hopkins, MN estimates that twenty percent of its customers opt to have paint protection film installed.